 The Public Managers incorporated by function of the post have almost a parity between men and women, although the women incorporate slightly more in type positions of internal administration (58% against 55% of the men).
 Likewise, in the case of standard positions, the top 5 female positions are those of internal management (Human Resources Manager, Manager of the Administration Office, Logistics Manager, Manager of the General Office of Planning and Budget and Manager Of Legal Counsel).
 Of the total number of Public Managers assigned, about one quarter (24%) corresponded to women.
-At the government level there are more women who have been allocated mainly to the national government (37) than those assigned to regional (12) and local governments (1).
+At the government level there are more women who have been allocated mainly to the central government (37) than those assigned to regional (12) and local governments (1).
 Regarding the department of the assignments, both men and women are mainly assigned in Lima.
 In the case of assignments by job function, both men and women have been allocated more to support posts (72% in both cases) than to the line type posts (28% in both cases).
 Finally, at present one third of the Public Managers in availability are women.
 When analyzing the 3 levels of government, we can see that Public Managers in governments As can be seen, the Public Managers Corps has indicators that show significant progress in closing gender gaps, although there are still challenges to increase The participation of women in the Body of Public Managers even from the postulation.

 As can be seen, there are advances in the public sector, but it is not possible to generalize them, but only to refer to certain public entities that have established gender quotas and others that are in the process of promoting women to decision-making positions.
 It should be stressed that there is no official information on the private sector in this area.
-Voluntary goals of Public sector women's The National Plan for Gender Equality, PLANIG 2012-2017, has in its representation in Strategic Objective No. 7 to increase the participation of women and leadership in public and men in decision-making and political and citizen participation.
-It was proposed as metal 2017 that 50% of national public entities, and 50% private sectors toward by the end of 2020 of regional governments establish gender quotas in decision-making (%; total target of increasing the positions.
-The indicator is a percentage of national public entities and regional governments that establish quotas.
-The same ones that will share of women in leadership positions which are based on continue in the next PLANIG due to the progress that is verified in the LIO Report, which has been described in the first point requested each economy's indicators and definitions, or equivalent to P-5 and above of the UN) Include a brief plan of action of how your 1.
+Voluntary goals of Public sector The National Plan for Gender Equality, PLANIG 2012-2017, has in its women's representation in Strategic Objective No. 7 to increase the participation of women and leadership in public men in decision-making and political and citizen participation.
+It was and private sectors proposed as metal 2017 that 50% of central government entities, and toward by the end of 50% of regional governments establish gender quotas in decision-2020 making positions.
+The indicator is a percentage of central government (%; total target of increasing the entities and regional governments that establish quotas.
+The same share of women in leadership ones that will continue in the next PLANIG due to the progress that is verified in the LIO Report, which has been described in the first point positions which are based on each economy's indicators and requested definitions, or equivalent to P-5 and above of the UN) Include a brief plan of action of how your 1.
 Promote partnerships between the public sector and the private sector to increase the number of women in decision-making economy plans to achieve your voluntary 2.
 Coordinate with the private sector to take measures to improve women's participation in decision-making goals.
-3.Include in the new National Plan for Gender Equality, PLANIG actions aimed at increasing the participation of women in decision-making
+3.Include in the new National Plan for Gender Equality, PLANIG actions aimed at increasing the participation of women in decisionmaking